 Yes, on most of our placements we are able to accept small groups of participants.
 We are also able to offer bespoke tailored group trips.
 For more information please contact us directly.

-Do you work with university or school student placement teams?
+Do you work with University or School placement teams?

 Yes, we do.
 Development Together partners with schools and universities to find the best fit for your students.
 We facilitate the placement of health, education, business, engineering, humanities and science students and would love to tailor a program to suit your specific requirements.
 We place an emphasis on community based service-learning experiences and development projects that place skilled students in uniquely experiential situations.
-We offer flexible short-term mobility programs that work to fulfil requirements for students to experience work and life in the developing world.
+We offer flexible short-term mobility programs that work to fulfil requirements for students to experience work and life in the developing world and working with not for profit organisation remotely.
 Please contact us directly for more detail.

 Can I use my placement towards my University or College credits and placement hours?